NVIDIA/spark-rapids/docs/spark-qualification-tool.md

   com.nvidia.spark.rapids.tool.qualification.QualificationMain -f 1-newest-per-app-name /eventlogDir
 ```

-Note: The “regular expression” used by -a option is based on
+Note: the “regular expression” used by `-a` option is based on
 [java.util.regex.Pattern](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html).

 ### The Qualification tool output

 After the above command is executed, the summary report goes to STDOUT and by default it outputs
 log/CSV files under `./rapids_4_spark_qualification_output/` that contain the processed applications.
 The output will go into your default filesystem and it supports both local filesystem and HDFS.
 Note that if you are on an HDFS cluster the default filesystem is likely HDFS for both the input and output.
 If you want to point to the local filesystem be sure to include `file:` in the path.